meadowsys/gay-site-gay-site/README.md

-# Nuxt 3 Minimal Starter
+# GAY SITE GAY SITE

 Look at the [nuxt 3 documentation](https://v3.nuxtjs.org) to learn more.